The Provincial Growth Fund (PGF) invested in projects across key sectors to support growth in the regions and attract business and private investment.

 We also refer to these as Tier 2 investments.

-Projects needed to align with the PGF’s objectives and create employment and training opportunities.
+To qualify for funding, projects needed to align with the PGF’s objectives while creating employment and training opportunities.

-The PGF was repurposed in May 2020, with at least $600 million refocused to projects with more immediate economic benefits.
-This was part of New Zealand’s COVID-19 recovery.
+As part of New Zealand’s COVID-19 recovery, the PGF was refocussed in May 2020, with at least $600 million directed to projects which could provide more immediate economic benefits.

 Sector investments were revised to also include: